 Drugs are typically progressed through Phase 1, Phase 2 and Phase 3 clinical trials, with at least one trial being run at each stage before being considered for authorisation for use in the general patient population.

-ValiRx Investor Meet Company event on 28th September 2021 at 1pm.
+ValiRx held a presentation with Investor Meet Company on 28th September 2021.

 Live Online Q&A Event

 The Live Investor Q&A Event was held on 27th May 2021 at 1pm and is available to view on the link below:

 This event replaces the usual monthly Q&A publication for May 2021.

 ValiRx held a webcast for investors on Tuesday, 8 December 2020 at 2pm GMT.
 A recording of the webcast is now available on demand following the link below: